 Compare car tyres in New Zealand at Canstar Blue.
-Bridgestone, Dunlop, Firestone, Goodyear and Hankook were compared on value for money, life of tyre, wet weather handling, dry weather handling, stopping ability and overall satisfaction.
+Michelin, Bridgestone, Dunlop, Firestone, Goodyear, Hankook and Kumho were compared on value for money, life of the tyre, wet weather handling, dry weather handling, stopping ability and overall satisfaction.

 See our Ratings Methodology.

 New tyres don’t come cheap and can often feel like a grudge buy.
-But, nearly two thirds of the people we recently surveyed admit they did no research prior to buying new tyres.
-So while you can get advice from a number of tyre manufacturers and retailers, Canstar Blue asked consumers what drives their satisfaction when it comes to car tyres.
-For 2017, the Canstar Blue Customer Satisfaction Award goes to Bridgestone.
+But, nearly two thirds of the people we recently surveyed admit they did no research or shopping around prior to buying new tyres.
+So, while you can get advice from a number of tyre manufacturers and retailers, Canstar Blue asked consumers what drives their satisfaction when it comes to car tyres.
+For 2018, the Canstar Blue Customer Satisfaction Award goes to Michelin.

 An incredible 75% of travel on New Zealand’s roads is by what the Department of Transport term as ‘light passenger vehicles’ – cars and small vans to the likes of you and me.
 If you then consider there are nearly five million vehicles on our roads and over three million of them are light passenger vehicles, that’s a lot of opportunity for accidents to happen.

-A major cause of premature balding or loosing tread is not having the correct pressure in your tyres.
-Our survey revealed that 45% of people do not regularly check their tyre pressure but 57% keep their tyres pumped up to help with fuel economy.
+A major cause of premature balding or losing tread is not having the correct pressure in your tyres.
+Our survey revealed that 59% of people regularly check their tyre pressure which is great because apart from prolonging the life of your tyres, keeping them pumped up can also help with fuel economy.
 The correct tyre pressure is dependent on the type and size of vehicle you drive and if you are not sure what the correct pressure is for your car, take a quick look inside the driver’s door, fuel flap or manufacturers handbook for a sticker or plate that should have all the details on it.
 To check your tyre pressure you will need a special pressure gauge.
 If you don’t have your own device, one of the easiest ways to check your tyre pressure is at your local fuel station.
-Most stations have an air pressure gauge that is quick and simple to use but always remember to check pressure when your tyres are cold as the pressure will be higher with a warm tyre.
-Don’t forget that you should always check all tyres (including your spare), not justthe one that may look a little flat.
+Most stations have an air pressure gauge that is quick and simple to use but always remember to check pressure when your tyres are cold as the pressure will be higher when it is warm.
+Don’t forget that you should always check all tyres (including your spare), not just the one that may look a little flat.

 If you can’t find what your tyre pressure should be, or you are struggling to check the pressure yourself, visit a local car tyre retailer, or even a local fuel station, as they should be able to help you.